Blackwolf1337/pleroma/docs/API/api_extending_guideline.md

 2. New parameters taken by existing endpoint are REQUIRED to be OPTIONAL.

-3. Parameters of existing versioned endpoint MUST NOT be removed or change their data type.
+3. Parameters of existing versioned endpoint MUST NOT be removed or have their data type changed.

 ### Schema extension requirements

 0. Objects returned by MastoAPI MUST be extended only through `"pleroma"` object.

-1. Fields of objects returned by MastoAPI or versioned Pleroma API MUST NOT be removed or change their data type. (exception: Flake IDs)
+1. Fields of objects returned by MastoAPI or versioned Pleroma API MUST NOT be removed or have their data type changed. (exception: Flake IDs)

 ### Issues